kumbulanit/t-sql/tech company/untitled/Module 9/Lab_Grouping_and_Aggregating.md

         AVG(CASE WHEN p.Budget > 0 THEN (ISNULL(p.Budget, 0) - ISNULL(p.ActualCost, 0)) / p.Budget END) AS AvgProfitMargin,

         -- DEPARTMENT DELIVERY
-        COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+        COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,
-        COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeCompletions,
+        COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeCompletions,
         AVG(DATEDIFF(YEAR, e.HireDate, GETDATE())) AS AvgTenure,

         NULL AS MonthOverMonthGrowth,